momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 {::boilerplate bcp14-tagged}

-# Normative Specification

-## Generation of the IPv6 Representations of IPv4 Addresses
+# Solution with existing protocols
+This section provides an introduction to the IPv6-only resolver mechanism.
+We'll assume we have one or more IPv6/IPv4 translator boxes {{!NAT64=RFC6146}} connecting an IPv6 network to an IPv4 network.
+The NAT64 device provides translation service and bridges the two networks, allowing communication between IPv6-only hosts and IPv4-only hosts.
+The IPv6-only resolver proposed in this document performes the IPv4 to IPv6 sysnthesis in order for the resolver to communicate with IPv4 servers via NAT64.

-### Resolveing queries and finding an Authoritative server with only IPv4 addresses.
+## Finding an Authoritative server with only IPv4 addresses

 Before the server sends queries it may sort the SLIST data structure to use the servers with IPv6 addresses first and use servers with only an IPv4 address to be used later.
 When the server that the resolver wish to send queries only has an IPv4 address it should synthesise the IPv4 address to the converted IPv6 address.
 By default, synthesizing implementation SHOULD NOT synthesize IPv4 addresses of an authoritative name server if the authoritative name server also has an IPv6 address.

+## Generation of the IPv6 Representations of IPv4 Addresses

 ### Obtaining the Pref64::/n of the NAT64